Guide To The Missouri Assessment Program

 Overview – End-of-course Assessments

-End-of-Course assessments are taken when a student has received and mastered instruction on the Missouri Learning Standards for a course, regardless of grade level.
 Students in Missouri, including Missouri Option Program students, have four End-of-Course assessments that are required prior to high school graduation: Algebra I, Biology, English II and Government.
-Optional assessments are available for local accountability in: Algebra II, American History, English I, Geometry, Personal Finance and Physical Science.
+Optional assessments are available for local accountability in Algebra II, American History, English I, Geometry, Personal Finance, and Physical Science.
 For students who complete the Algebra I EOC assessment prior to high school, Algebra II is the required high school mathematics assessment for accountability purposes.

 Personal Finance